Context Class

 How the .context class re-aims color CSS variables to a different palette, switching the look of a component — and everything inside it — with a single class.

-The .context class is how Chassis CSS applies a color palette to a component.
-Components never hardcode color values; they read CSS custom properties such as --cx-fg-main and --cx-bg-main.
-The .context class re-aims those properties at a different palette, and any element nested inside picks up the new colors automatically.
+The .context class applies a color palette to a component.
+Components never hardcode color values; they read CSS custom properties such as --cx-fg-color and --cx-bg-color.
+The .context class, combined with a color name and optional style modifier, re-aims those variables at a named palette, and every nested element picks up the new colors automatically.

 How it works